 A number of service stations and other businesses in towns along the Great Alpine Road allow you to hire or purchase snow chains.

-Hoy's have outlets at Harrietville, Mount Hotham and Dinner Plain, and they hire or sell snow chains.
-Drivers doing a one-way trip along the Great Alpine Road and wishing to hire chains can pick up and drop off chains from Hoy's in Harrietville and the BP service station at Omeo.
+Hoy's have outlets at Harrietville, Mount Hotham, Dinner Plain and Omeo where they hire and sell snow chains.
+Drivers doing a one-way trip along the Great Alpine Road and wishing to hire chains can pick up and drop off chains from Hoy's in Harrietville and Omeo.
 Hoy's also offer a handy mobile chain fitting service whereby if you hire your chains from their Harrietville branch, they will be fitted to your vehicle at chain fitting bays on your journey towards Mount Hotham by their staff.

 Located just off the Great Alpine Road in Porepunkah, which is the gateway to Mount Buffalo, Porepunkah Ski Shop provides snow chain hire and sales.